Zunda

 Zunda is a paste-like paste made by mashing edamame and broad beans, and is a Japanese sweet characterized by its vibrant light green color and exquisite edamame aroma.
 One of its charms is the granular texture and subtle sweetness of the edamame that gives it a deep flavor when you take a bite!
 Its rich color makes it a very popular ingredient on social media

-It is used in local cuisine from as far north as Akita and southern Iwate, to as far south as northern Tochigi.
+It is used in local cuisine from as far north as Akita and southern Iwate prefectures, and as far south as northern Tochigi prefecture.

-Recently, Miyagi Prefecture has been using zunda made with locally grown beans, such as "Sendai Cha Mame" and Yamagata Prefecture has been using "Dada Cha Mame," in an effort to differentiate themselves.
+Recently, Miyagi prefectures have been using zunda made with locally produced beans, such as "Sendai Cha Mame" and Yamagata prefectures with "Dadacha Mame," to differentiate their products.

-In the past, zunda was associated with mochi (rice cakes), but in recent years it has come to be used in a variety of sweets, and is popular as a souvenir, Japanese confectionery, or even Western confectionery, under the name of zunda sweets.
+In the past, zunda was associated with mochi (rice cakes), but in recent years, it has been used in a variety of sweets as well, and is now popular as zunda sweets, sold as souvenirs, in Japanese confectionery, and sometimes even in Western-style sweets.

-Although zunda is famous as a sweet, it can also be used unsweetened and salted in salads.
+Although zunda is famous as a sweet, it can also be used in salads or other dishes without added sweetness, instead

 How to make "Zunda" that anyone can do easily!

-It takes time, but anyone can make it easily, so give it a try!
+It takes some time, but anyone can easily make it, so please give it a try!

 material